Research

 Conferences (past and upcoming): American Finance Association PhD Poster Session (January 2021), European Financial Management Association (July 2022), World Finance Conference (August 2022), Southwestern Finance Association (SWFA) (March 2023), Trans-Atlantic Doctoral Conference (TADC) (May 2023)

-Co-authors: Suleyman Basak (LBS), Darcy Pu (LBS Finance PhD)
+Co-authors: Suleyman Basak (London Business School), Darcy Pu (Peking University)

 Meritocracy characterizes a political system wherein economic goods are allocated based on an individual's ability and effort, rather than social class.
 This paper constructs a measure of meritocracy, examines meritocracy's impact on asset prices, income inequality, and effort empirically, and proposes a theoretical model that is consistent with these findings.
 Our empirical analysis demonstrates that higher levels of meritocracy are associated with a higher risk-free interest rate, lower stock price, and lower stock risk premium and volatility.
 We also find that meritocracy plays a significant role in the real economy, with higher meritocracy related to higher levels of individual and aggregate effort and greater income inequality over the past 50 years.
 To shed light on these findings, we develop a dynamic model of financial markets that incorporates meritocracy in the economy.
 Our model provides support for our empirical results, uncovers the underlying mechanisms at play, and makes novel predictions on how heterogeneity in agent ability and social class moderates the relationship between meritocracy and inequality.